Lunatask

 • Journal and notes (Markdown) – A simple journaling feature where you can write down your thoughts.
 Supports Markdown for formatting, but don’t expect a fancy editor with images or attachments.
 It’s intentionally kept basic.

-• Pomodoro timer – Built‑in timer for the Pomodoro technique.
-25 minutes of focus, 5 minutes of break.
+• Pomodoro timer – Built-in timer for the Pomodoro technique.
+25 minutes of focus, 5 minutes break.
 Works well and integrates with your tasks, but it’s not revolutionary compared to other Pomodoro apps.

 Lunatask pricing

-For Premium you pay $1 per month or $1 per year (that’s $1 per month).
+For Premium you pay $ 8 per month or $ 72 per year (that’s $ 6 per month).
 Then you get everything: unlimited areas, habits, relationships, calendar integration, and all views.
 No trial, but you can see the free version as a permanent test version.

 What should you pay attention to?

 The mobile app is the biggest pain point.
 On desktop, Lunatask feels fast and intuitive.
-On your phone, it feels like you’re using a watered-down version.
-Things load more slowly, the interface feels less polished, and some actions that take one click on desktop require more steps on mobile.
+On your phone, it feels like you’re using a watered‑down version.
+Things load more slowly, the interface feels less polished, and some actions that take one click on desktop take more steps on mobile.

 The notes are intentionally kept simple, but sometimes too simple.
 You can’t add images, attach files, or create tables.
 It’s Markdown and that’s it.
 If your notes need to be more than text, it becomes frustrating.